MuigetsuVB/artifacts-devblog/index.md

 ### How Multi-Character Combat Works

-Group battles are as simple as regular ones:
-All characters must be on the monster’s map.
+Group fights are as simple as regular ones: all characters must be on the monster’s map.
 A new endpoint allows you to specify which characters will join the fight.
 You can engage with **up to 3 or 4** characters from your account.

 > *The feature is still in development, and the final limit on the number of characters in a fight hasn’t been confirmed yet.*

-Since the system is still actively being developed, I’ll wait before diving into the details of equipment, runes, or utilities — but there will be **boss-focused content** with mechanics giving specific **roles** to your characters.
+>
+The turn order of characters and the monster will be determined by initiative, and the monster's attacks will mainly depend on the threat each character generates.

+There will be consumables and runes that allow you to assign more **specialized roles** to your characters, such as **healing or tanking**.
+Update 5.1 should include the first of these items, but a wider variety of strategies and effects will be available with the launch of Season 6.
 ---

 ## Sandwhisper Isle